-(a) Any statement, evidence, credential or other proof submitted in support of or to verify the contents of an application;

-(b) [All investigations and records of investigations;

-(c)] Any report concerning the fitness of any person to receive or hold a license to practice medicine or respiratory care;
+- (a) Any statement, evidence, credential or other proof submitted in support of or to verify the contents of an application; - (b) [All investigations and records of investigations; - (e) Any report concerning the fitness of any person to receive or hold a license to practice medicine or respiratory care;

-[(d)] and
+$\frac{[(d)]}{and}$

-(c) Any communication between:

-(1) The Board and any of its committees or panels; and

-(2) The Board or its staff, investigators, experts, committees, panels, hearing officers, advisory members or consultants and counsel for the [Board; and]

-(e) Any other information or records in the possession of the] Board.

-4. Except as otherwise provided in subsection 5, a complaint filed with the Board pursuant to NRS 630.307, all documents and other information filed with the complaint and all documents and other information compiled as a result of an investigation conducted to determine whether to initiate disciplinary action are confidential.

-5. The complaint or other document filed by the Board to initiate disciplinary action and all documents and information considered by the Board when determining whether to impose discipline are public records.

-6. This section does not prevent or prohibit the Board from communicating or cooperating with any other licensing board or agency or any agency which is investigating a licensee, including a law enforcement agency.
-Such cooperation may include, without limitation, providing the board or agency with minutes of a closed meeting, transcripts of oral examinations and the results of oral examinations.
+- (c) Any communication between: - (1) The Board and any of its committees or panels; and - (2) The Board or its staff, investigators, experts, committees, panels, hearing officers, advisory members or consultants and counsel for the Board; and - (e) Any other information or records in the possession of the Board. - 4.
+Except as otherwise provided in subsection 5, a complaint filed with the Board pursuant to NRS 630.307, all documents and other information filed with the complaint and all documents and other information compiled as a result of an investigation conducted to determine whether to initiate disciplinary action are confidential. - 5.
+The complaint or other document filed by the Board to initiate disciplinary action and all documents and information considered by the Board when determining whether to impose discipline are public records. - 6.
+This section does not prevent or prohibit the Board from communicating or cooperating with any other licensing board or agency or any agency which is investigating a licensee, including a law enforcement agency.
+Such cooperation may include, without limitation, providing the board or agency with minutes of a closed meeting, transcripts of oral examinations and the results of oral examinations. - Sec.
+58. NRS 630.352 is hereby amended to read as follows: - 630.352 1.

-630.352 1.
 Any member of the Board, except for an advisory member serving on a panel of the Board hearing charges, may participate in the final order of the Board.
-If the Board, after a formal hearing, determines from a preponderance of the evidence that a violation of the provisions of this chapter or of the regulations of the Board has occurred, it shall issue and serve on the physician charged an order, in writing, containing its findings and any sanctions.

-2. If the Board determines that no violation has occurred, it shall dismiss the charges, in writing, and notify the physician that the charges have been dismissed.
-If the disciplinary proceedings were instituted against the physician as a result of a complaint filed against him, the Board may provide the physician with a copy of the complaint.
+If the Board, after a formal hearing, determines from a preponderance of the evidence or, when the issue is the revocation of the license, by clear and convincing evidence that a violation of the provisions of this chapter or of the regulations of the Board has occurred, it shall issue and serve on the physician charged an order, in writing, containing its findings and any sanctions. - 2.
+If the Board determines that no violation has occurred, it shall dismiss the charges, in writing, and notify the physician that the charges have been dismissed.
+If the disciplinary proceedings were instituted against the physician as a result of a complaint filed

-3. Except as otherwise provided in subsection 4, if the Board finds that a violation has occurred, it [may] shall by order [:] take one or more of the following actions:

-(a) Place the person on probation for a specified period on any of the conditions specified in the order;

-(b) Administer to him a public reprimand;
+- against him, the Board may provide the physician with a copy of the complaint. - 3.
+Except as otherwise provided in subsection 4, if the Board finds that a violation has occurred, it [may] shall by order [:] take one or more of the following actions: - (a) Place the person on probation for a specified period on any of the conditions specified in the order; - (b) Administer to him a public reprimand;